sl2902/retail_data_pipeline/README.md

 **10.** The instructions below can be followed if you would like to run the dags one by one:

 <details>
+<summary>Steps to run dags one by one</summary>

+Note - If the environment is in an intermediate state, it is advised to clear up the intermediate objects before runing the steps below.
+Otherwise, you may experience unexpected results.
+To start afresh, follow the steps shown at the bottom of the page to destroy Terraform resources and then clean the Docker environment.
+When starting afresh, make sure the service usage Cloud API has been enabled.
+Rebuild the Docker environment and apply the Terraform resources.

 10.1 Load the configuration files:
 ```shell